SEAT Mii electric (2020-2021) running costs

 Electric cars are still more expensive to buy than their petrol-powered counterparts, but that's generally where the bad news ends.
 The potential for savings on petrol compared to a standard Mii are obvious, while the allure of zero road tax and very low company-car tax should tempt many looking for fuss-free transport.

 It's worth doing some sums before choosing the Mii over any small petrol city car.
 The Mii's chunky starting price is the main reason for this; if you're a particularly low-mileage motorist, it may still work out cheaper to stump up for tax and fuel if your car has cost a good chunk less in the first place.

 However, DrivingElectric wouldn't necessarily condone this – the benefits of an electric car go beyond outright economic sense.
 General running costs will be cheaper overall, and there's the added benefit of knowing your Mii will be future-proofed against any legislation targeting petrol or diesel cars.
-The reduced local emissions speak for themselves, while London Congestion Charge exemption will be a major factor for some.
+The reduced local emissions speak for themselves, while London Congestion Charge exemption until 2025 will be a major factor for some.